tchoi8/ArtistsToolkit/residency.md

 - Working for other artists?
 Access to connections?
 - Do not over commit or over produce (doing mulitple residencies at the same time is a bad idea)
 - We will never have enough time or resources.
 Deal with it.
 (Think of your reality as a creative constraint, not a restriction)
-- I highly recommend [B.F.A](http://lmcc.net/program/basic-finance-for-artists/)(Basic Finance for Artists) at LMCC
+- I highly recommend [B.F.A](https://lmcc.net/artist-resources/professional-development-for-artists/)(Basic Finance for Artists) at LMCC, and the [Creative Capital](https://www.creative-capital.org/pdp)'s professional development programs and webinars.
 - [Art/Work](http://books.simonandschuster.com/ART-WORK/Heather-Darcy-Bhandari/9781416572336) is a a great resrouce.

 # Promise me this